 Figure 4 presents an overview of user behavior in the Net Benefit treatment, comparing behavior in the month before (the white bar) and the month after (the black bar) the newsletter.
 The left column presents the behavior of all users, while the right column presents that of the active users.
-When users are given outcome information on the average user, the most dramatic effect on ratings is for the average users, who rate three times more movies than before.
-Consistent with social preference theory, users with net benefit scores above average contribute 94% of the new updates in the database.
+Since updating the database was not available prior to the experiment, the last row does not contain any white bars.

-We use a DID analysis to verify that behavioral changes in the treatment group are due

-19In the post-experiment survey, participants were asked to indicate their agreement on a scale of 1 (strongly disagree) to 5 (strongly agree) with the following statement, "It's achievement, rather than popularity with others, that gets you ahead nowadays."
+We first verify that behavioral changes in the treatment group are due to user responses to the social information in the newsletters by comparing changes in behavior in the treatment and control groups.
+Since updating the database was not available prior to the experiment, we examine changes agree) to 5 (strongly agree) with the following statement, "It's achievement, rather than popularity with others, that gets you ahead nowadays."
 They are considered to have a noncompetitive preference if they choose 1 or 2, a neutral preference if they choose 3, and a competitive preference otherwise.